inhohong/inhohong.github.io/_pages/about.md

   - /about.html
 ---

-Inho is a visiting predoctoral fellow at Kellogg School of Management and NICO, and a PhD candidate at Pohang University of Science and Technology, Korea.
-His research focuses on understanding social systems through data analysis and mathematical modeling, with a particular interest on economic complexity, knowledge structure, and human mobility.
+I am a PhD candidate at Pohang University of Science and Technology, Korea, and a visiting predoctoral fellow at Kellogg School of Management and Northwestern Institute on Complex Systems.
+My research focuses on understanding social systems through data analysis and mathematical modeling, with a particular interest on economic complexity, knowledge structure, and human mobility.

 THIS SITE IS IN CONSTRUCTION:
 ======
-LAST UPDATE: 08/13/2018
+LAST UPDATE: 08/14/2018

 Education
 ------